+- Salary costs or contribution toward salary costs

-- Running / Core costs - Project activity costs
+- Running costs

+- Project activity costs

 Please note we limit the number of mobile devices, computers, laptops and tablets to 2 per application.
 We cannot fund equipment to give out to service users.

 Grants can be used for project and/or activity costs or core costs.